EinWesen/vscode-split-snippet-transform/README.md

 # Features
 * Insert the current contents of the clipboard as a snippet
+* Insert the content of an open file as snippet
 * Apply a snippet to a selection, which will be split by a delimiter, and each split is made available as variable in the snippet
    * This feature can be used with one of the feature mentioned above